 In the wake of the dot-com bust, six of us decided to throw caution to the wind & start an e-commerce site.
 Tradebug was a site for bartering; unlike Ebay's auctionhouse model, TradeBug was a flea market.
 People could post things they had as well as things they wanted, and we created a messaging system so they could negotiate.

-While it certainly wouldn't win any visual design awards today, I still think TradeBug was a good idea.
+While it certainly wouldn't win any visual design awards today, TradeBug was a good idea with a fatal flaw.
 In hindsight we should have started out with items of similar value (games/books/dvds) before branching out - that strategy worked pretty well for Amazon.
 TradeBug was acquired by UsedOttawa.com for ‘an undisclosed sum’...but let's just say none of us went on to buy an NBA team.
 Nonetheless we had a lot of fun making it, and learned a lot about the realities of building & running an e-commerce business.